We highly recommend these books for grades 4 and 5 (listed alphabetically by author).

 The Borrowers (Juvenile Fiction/J/Nor) by Mary Norton.
 People so small, that they live hidden beneath the floorboards.
 But Arrietty can’t help it; she has to know what the big world looks like.

 Mrs. Frisby and the Rats of NIMH (Juvenile Fiction/J/Obr) by Robert C. O’Brien.
-Having no one to help her with her problems, a widowed mouse visits the rats of NIMH, who are able to read. (available in Spanish)
+Having no one to help her with her problems, a widowed mouse visits the rats of NIMH, who are able to read. (also available in Spanish)

 Island of the Blue Dolphins (Juvenile Fiction/J/Ode) by Scott O’Dell.
 Karana, an Indian girl, is stranded on a deserted island.
-How will she survive? (available in Spanish)
+How will she survive? (also available in Spanish)

 Wonder (Juvenile Fiction/J/Palacio) by R. J. Palacio.
-Ten-year-old Auggie Pullman, born with extreme facial abnormalities, goes from being home-schooled to entering fifth grade at a private middle school, where he’s teased and feared by his classmates. (available in Spanish)
+Ten-year-old Auggie Pullman, born with extreme facial abnormalities, goes from being home-schooled to entering fifth grade at a private middle school, where he’s teased and feared by his classmates. (also available in Spanish)

 Bridge to Terabithia (Juvenile Fiction/J/Pat) by Katherine Paterson.
 The life of a ten-year-old boy changes after the death of his friend.

 Hatchet (Juvenile Fiction/J/Pau) by Gary Paulsen.
-After a plane crash, thirteen-year-old Brian spends fifty-four days in the wilderness, learning to survive with only the aid of a hatchet. (available in Spanish)
+After a plane crash, thirteen-year-old Brian spends fifty-four days in the wilderness, learning to survive with only the aid of a hatchet. (also available in Spanish)

 A Long Way from Chicago (Juvenile Fiction/J/Peck) by Richard Peck.
 A boy recounts his annual summer trips to rural Illinois with his sister during the Great Depression, visiting their larger-than-life grandmother.